drogatkin/TJWS2/1.x/doc/sbc/README.md

 ## Java

 Most of my server software using Java.
 So the first step is loading JVM to the machine.
-I would recommend to install Oracle 17 .
+I would recommend to install Oracle JVM 17 .
 You can download the JVM archive in the home directory using command;

 > wget https://download.oracle.com/java/17/latest/jdk-17_linux-aarch64_bin.tar.gz